VakhoKontridze/VComponents/README.md

 }
 ```

 Frequently, you will discover pre-configured static factory-initialized UI models associated with each component.
-It's highly recommended to investigate these UI model files prior to using them and defining them yourself.
+It's recommended to investigate UI model files before defining them yourself.

 ```swift
 var body: some View {